klangner/reinforcement-learning/README.md

 # Reinforcement Learning materials

-The examples are in notebooks folder.
+The examples are in the notebooks folder.

   * openai-gym - Contains algorithms tested on [OpenAI Gym](https://gym.openai.com/)
   * sutton-reinforcement-learning - Code related to the [Sutton & Barto: Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html)